ontoligent-design/polo2/README.md

 # how to download these files.
 nltk_data_path = /opt/nltk_data

 # The path to MALLET on your system.
+If MALLET is in the path of the user that is executing polo, then
+# you can just put 'mallet' here.
 mallet_path = /usr/local/bin/mallet

 # The relative path to the directory where MALLET will dump its data files.